mmurrian/mt7612u/README.md

 <u>**MT7612U for Linux**</u>

-Tested with latest -stable, v4.15.6

 Driver for 802.11ac USB Adapter with
 MT7612U/MT7632U/MT7662U chipset
 STA, AP are possible

+Tested with 4.16-rc vanilla kernel on ARM64 platform (Hardkernel Odroid-C2) Loading/unloading works.
+ifup/ifdown on Debian works with DHCP on.

 Current setting for this driver is APSTA mode as default.
 STA mode is working fine, (your need to set STA in Makefile) AP mode **can** crash your kernel if you call `iwconfig` after module loading